 Comments are welcome and an important part of my blog, and readers are very welcome and encouraged to leave comments in the blog posts.
 When you leave on comment on this blog, you do so with the understanding and knowledge of the information on this page.

-Questions will be answered in the comments at my discretion and due to the number of comments some posts have, and my other work, I’m unable to answer every comment.
-And in other cases, I may answer inquiries personally via e-mail and may not publish the comment.
+Questions will be answered in the comments at my discretion and due to the number of comments some posts generate, and my other work, I’m unfortunately unable to answer every comment.
+In other cases, I may answer inquiries personally via e-mail and may not publish the comment.

 You must use a valid e-mail address when sending in a comment.
 E-mail addresses are hidden from the public view and will not be used for any other purpose, nor are they shared or published in any way.
 If your e-mail address isn’t valid, your comment will not be published.

 If no comment field appears at the end of a published post and comments, that means that the post is closed for comments.
-And if you have a question, it’s likely been answered in the comments previously and I don’t wish to comment further on it for various reasons.
+Posts are closed for comments after 30 days for a variety of reasons, one of which being spam.
+If you have a question, it’s hopefully been answered in the comments previously.

 1. Comments and URLs which link to commercial websites or blogs will be deleted.

 The exception is if the link is part of the discussion, or If someone asks where they can find a certain item or product, and another reader leaves a comment with a link to where it can be obtained.